imuli/treehash/README.md

 A javascript implementation may be found in `blake2s1.js`.

-* `hash = blake2s1.hash(data, salt)` hashes 16 32-bit words of data and 4 words of salt/personalization into 8 words of hash.
+* `hash = blake2s1.hash(data, salt, hash)` hashes 16 32-bit words of data and 4 words of salt/personalization into 8 words of hash, and returns the hash.
 * `words = blake2s1.fromBytes(bytes)` reads byte-sized numbers into 32-bit words that blake2s1 can process.
 * `bytes = blake2s1.toBytes(words)` does the opposite, unpacks 32-bit words into an array of bytes.
 * `hexstring = blake2s1.toHex(words)` renders a hexdecimal string suitable for displaying a hash.